-It’s not always easy to claim a behavior of trusting and to want to demonstrate that which is good, just, compassionate or plain loving.
-One can wake to the world with a vision of beauty and acceptance and then in an instance be shaken like a tree in a storm.
+It’s not always easy to claim a behavior of trusting and to want to show that which is good.
+Compassionate or plain loving.
+One can wake to the world with beauty and acceptance and then in an instance shake loose like a tree in a storm.
 Torn between one way and another.

-The harshest storms can bend the trunk of the tree and this same storm tries its best to knock one of course.
-The steadfast tree begins to tremble and lose pieces of itself.
-As each tiny twig is jimmied loose the tree acts helpless.
-The strongest of trees begins to wither and its bold branches begin to pull down almost frowning.
-The eyes of the tree scan the surroundings and hopelessness slips into its strong core.
-If a woodpecker were left to constantly attack a sturdy tree and left unattended, it could damage the sturdy stronghold it had claimed and roots may eventually be uplifted.
+The harshest storms can bend the trunk of the tree, and this same storm tries its best to knock one.
+The steadfast tree trembles and loose pieces of itself.
+As each tiny twig jimmy's loose, the tree acts helpless.
+The strongest of trees withers and its bold branches pull down almost frowning.
+The eyes of the tree scan the surroundings and hopelessness slip into its strong core.
+If a woodpecker is left to attack a sturdy tree and left unattended, it could damage the sturdy stronghold it had claimed, and roots may uplift.

-Life is somewhat like the tree in the storm.
-Yes, we shake and we tremble and we lose a few pieces here and there, as the attacks come, but nothing can take away your soul that is truly surrendered.
-What if we start to impart a five-second delay to our thoughts and actions?
+Life is like the tree in the storm.
+Yes, we shake, and we tremble, and we lose a few pieces here and there, as the attacks come, but nothing can take away your soul once you surrender.
+What if we impart a five-second delay to our thoughts and actions?
 What if every time we shake or tremble and give energy to our storm we say, “STOP” and count to five?
 Better yet, what if in those five seconds we say, “I SURRENDER ALL TO HIM.”
-See, five important words, five seconds, how about that for a five-second delay?
+See, five critical words, five seconds, how about that for a five-second delay?

 See Romans Chapter 7 Torn Between One Way And Another from The Message Bible

 Referenced above is Romans Chapter 7 of the message Bible, one of my favorite passages.
-It is a depiction of being torn between one way and another.
-Sadly in the flesh, we live a life of temptation and attack.
-It is the sinful nature we rage against.
-It's not that one does not desire to do what is right, it's just the truth is, at times we can't do what our heart desires.
+It is about being torn between one way and another.
+In the flesh, we live a life of temptation and attack.
+It is the sinful nature that causes us to rage.
+It's not that one does not desire to do what is right, it's just we can't do what our heart wants.
 The proverbial "the mind is willing, but the flesh is weak."
-How true this statement is and Romans chapter 7 is such a wonderful passage addressing this truth.
-I suppose if we as Christians became a true Body of Christ, and we became the arms that truly heal, the hands that truly reach and the strength to hold one another up, as well as holding one another accountable.
-Well then, nothing could have power over our desires to follow Christ and to work tirelessly to be more like Him each day.
-In all circumstance God is always there, never letting go and yet we lose our grip.
-How very lucky our we that His grip never loosens.
+How true this statement is and Romans chapter 7 is such a beautiful passage addressing this truth.
+I suppose if we as Christians became a real Body of Christ, and we became the arms that heal, the hands that reach and the strength to hold one another up and to hold one another accountable.
+Well then, nothing could have power over our desires to follow Christ and to work to be more like Him each day.
+In all circumstance, God is always there, never letting go and yet we lose our grip.
+How fortunate are we that His grip never loosens.

 We can be a Body of Christ that is always reaching, always loving, always seeking the desires of God.
-We can be realer and not fearful as God is a forgiving and loving God.
-We can be approachable and imperfect.
-We can be stronger than any attack or any circumstance.
-We can be a light that is not put out and draws many to it.
+Do not be fearful as God is a forgiving and loving God.
+Be approachable and imperfect stronger than any attack or circumstance.
+Be a light that draws many to it.
 We can do all of this if we remember the five-second delay, five empowering words.

-We will battle the flesh and the will of sin, but as we already know there is strength in the word of God.
-There's knowledge in the revelation of His desires for His kingdom.
-We are to surrender all and that is tough especially in these bodies we inhabit.
-We will fall short, we will need to regroup regularly, we will need to go to Him unceasingly.
-Even then the attacks will come and we as a Body Of Christ can trust in Him who is the way when there is no other way.
-How amazing could life be if we could use the five-second delay to truly trust in God and His plan rather than go to our flesh-bound fears and reactions?
-So when we are at the end of our rope and thinking there is no one who gets it, we will remember Jesus does.
-He gets us!
-He has us and He holds us in every way and every day.
-He set things right on the cross when His flesh was pierced for our sin.
-He is ever present in this world of contradictions and He is the way to freedom from the chains of sin now and always.
+In life, we will battle the flesh and the will of sin, but as we already know, there is strength in the word of God.
+There's knowledge of revelation for His desires for His kingdom.
+We are to surrender all, and that is tough in these bodies we inhabit.
+We will fall short; we will need to regroup, we will need to go to Him.
+Even then the attacks will come, and we as a Body Of Christ can trust in Him who is the way when there is no other way.
+How amazing would life be if we could use the five-second delay to believe in God and His plan rather than go to our flesh-bound fears and reactions?
+So when we are at the end of our rope and thinking no one gets it, we will remember Jesus does.
+He gets us.
+Has us and holds us in every way and every day.
+Set things right on the cross when His flesh pierced for our sin.
+Our God is ever present in this world of contradictions, and He is the way to freedom from the chains of sin now and always.
 He is the reason to remember to count to five and surrender!

 How it could be if we start to remember to cue our five second delay and help remind one another daily

-Have you ever wondered how in the violent storms some of the biggest and boldest trees have been literally uprooted?
-They are left to lie scattered and displaced, as they have succumbed to the attack of the fierce winds?
-They are then broken down into firewood and kindling or some other form to be dispersed to the world in need of fuel.
-The tree that stood so prominent is moved away and yet it remains in the memory of those it presented itself to.
+Have you ever wondered how in the violent storms some of the biggest and boldest trees had been uprooted?
+Are they left to lie scattered and displaced as they have succumbed to the attack of the fierce winds?
+They are then broken down into firewood and kindling or some other form to disperse to the world in need of fuel.
+The tree that stood prominent moves away and yet it remains in the memory of those it presented itself.
 How about that Christians?
 Does this analogy remind you of anything?
 I think it does, the CROSS.
-Jesus was placed on a cross.
-He suffered for our sins, He died and rose again, so we could live in Him and He in us.
-He is everything the King of Kings, Lord of Lords and His tree was uprooted yet His Holy Spirit lives eternal.
+Jesus was on a cross.
+He suffered for our sins; He died and rose again so that we could live in Him and He in us.
+He is everything the King of Kings, Lord of Lords and His tree was uprooted yet His Holy Spirit lives eternally.
 We need to be a tree for Christ one that shares and one that remembers the cross.
 One that tries with everything to be like Him always imparting the five-second delay of surrender.

 Do you want to be part of the Body of Christ, Can you Hold On to Surrender?